© Jeff Matthews

 man, the simpleton, the braggart, the quack doctor, etc.

-brought into Italy by the Greeks.
-That is hard to
+by the Greeks.
+That is hard to substantiate except from

-somehow come from the Greeks!
-That is to say, Roman satire
+must have somehow come from the Greeks!
+That is to say,

-was a literary form easily linked back to written Greek
+Roman satire was a literary form easily linked back to

-comedy, but the Atellan Fables were improvised by the
+written Greek comedy, but the Atellan Fables were

-Oscans and only later became written literature as the
+improvised by the Oscans and only later became written

-character to it, so there is always that possibility.
+improvisational character to it, so there is always that

-think that the Oscans had nothing to do with it and that
+that the Oscans had nothing to do with it and that the

 Prize, but it seems to me that that view is bizarre in